elemel/fungeoneer/docs/chapters/01/ground-rules.md

 ## Chapter 1: Ground Rules

-You have entered a dungeon, arranged as a grid of tiles.
-You stand on the staircase tile where you entered, facing east.
-A gnomish cartographer, carrying a bundle of scrolls, peers at you from an adjacent tile.
-As he moves to the staircase tile, he thrusts a scroll into your hands.
+You have entered a dungeon.
+You stand at the bottom of the staircase where you entered, facing east.
+A gnomish cartographer, carrying a bundle of scrolls, peers at you from nearby.
+As he moves to the staircase, he thrusts a scroll into your hands.
 Before you can respond, he has already left the dungeon.

 Unrolling the scroll, you identify it as a magic map.
 It ripples and shifts into a symbolic representation of the dungeon: